- Words to Avoid

 Did you like this article?

-Can you suggest the best tips and practices to make your Subject Line eye-catchy and increase open rate?
+Can you suggest the best tips and practices make your Subject Line eye-catchy and increase open rate?